 Some of the users must have seen mention of HAL in BSOD.
 One such example is HAL_INITIALIZATION_FAILED.
 It happens because one of the hardware failed to start correctly.

 Kernel32.dll = Library to connect with the central part of an operating system.

-Some examples where the DLL is used are the termination of a program, count number of files in a directory, calculate the amount of free disk space, etc.
+Some examples where the DLL is used are the termination of a program, counting the number of files in a directory, calculating the amount of free disk space, etc.

 One of the common errors seen is— Initialization of the dynamic library <system>\system32\kernel32.dll failed.
 The process is terminating abnormally.

 2] What is User32.dll file

 User32.dll = Library or Functions related to user and user interface.

 The DLL contains Windows API functions related to the Windows user interface.
 For example, when PrintScreen and paste it into Paint or when you change the current video resolution, minimize and maximize windows, and so on.
 It is evident that it works with kernel32.dll and gdi32.dll to complete the action.